 Figs. 3 and 4

 Let’s now assume that we have a tug of war between two men of equal strength.
 Four others just grab ahold of the rope (Fig. 5).
 Therefore, neither of the two men tugging is affected by their intervention.
 If instead, the four men join one of them and pull individually against the other, the lone competitor will suddenly feel a much stronger pull (Fig. 6).
 This is an analogy of how gravity works with EM ropes.

 We have 5 atoms which are part of a cube.
 They are all lined up one behind the other and pulling on a lonely atom (# 6) which is part of a cylinder (Fig. 7).
 We will assume that the ropes superimpose perfectly.
 This scenario resembles Fig. 5.
 The lonely atom # 6 is essentially tugging against one.
 (Briefly, the reason for this is that the atoms forming the cube pull on each other as well.
 For simplicity, we will just say that the tug of war is between # 5 and # 6.)

 However, when the cube and the cylinder approach each other, the ropes fan out.
 Each of the 5 atoms of the cube now pulls independently on the lonely atom.
 The force of pull on atom # 6 is suddenly greater.
 Note that we achieved this effect simply by changing the locations of the cube and the cylinder vis-à-vis each other!

 Gravity works like this.
 When two objects are far away from each other, the EM ropessuperimpose and act as one (Fig. 8).
 However, as they get closer to each other, the ropes fan out, each atom now feels a greater tug from more atoms of the other object, and the two objects accelerate towards each other at an ever faster rate.
 Consistent with Newton’s gravitational equation, this phenomenon is a function of distance and the number of atoms comprising each object (i.e., ‘mass’).
-The video below shows this mechanism in action.
+The videos below show this mechanism in action.